 Contact the course administrator Enza.Mirabella@uts.edu.au, 9514 1669, for enrolment and general information.

 Weekly workshops and drop-in sessions

-The LX Lab, that's the Learner Experience Lab, run year-long workshops to help you skill-up.
-Whether it's UTSOnline help, technologies in the classroom etc, visit the Futures blog for details.
-The LX Lab also host drop-in sessions for tech support.
+The LX.lab run year-long workshops to help you skill-up.
+Whether it's UTSOnline or Canvas help, or technologies in the classroom, visit the LX at UTS site for details.
+The LX.lab also host drop-in sessions for tech support.

 UTS Learning and Teaching Forum